Table of Contents

 When it comes to amplifying your income a little bit later in life, starting a business or a freelance career is your best bet.

 That’s because, at this point in your life, you actually have an incredible advantage over younger people … your work experience.
-You can leverage this experience to start a career as a freelancer or use your industry knowledge to brainstorm a product that solves a problem.
+You can leverage this experience to start a business by creating your own product or service.

 It’s easy to sell yourself short in terms of what you know.
 Most people take their expertise for granted and don’t realize that there are a lot of people out there who would be willing to pay you for your skills.